linebender/rfcs/rfcs/0001-masonry-backend.md

 Arguments for:

-- "Masonry" is catchy name, easy to pronounce in most european languages.
+- "Masonry" is a catchy name, easy to pronounce in most european languages.
 - The name already exists and the Rust community is vaguely aware of it, to the point is comes up (rarely) in discussions.
 - The name evokes brickwork and building stuff out of sturdy rectangle things.
 It can evoke having a solid foundation that things are built on top of.
 - I have [the coolest logo idea ever](https://github.com/PoignardAzur/masonry-rs/issues/7).